griffio/griffio.github.io/_posts/2026-04-12-More-SqlDelight-Modules-Supporting-Extensions-With-PostgreSql.md

 You maybe using SqlDelight already and need a dialect to support some extra functions and types.

-Extending the existing SqlDelight PostgreSql dialect is possible using a custom `module` to implement popular PostgreSql extensions.
+Extending the existing SqlDelight PostgreSql dialect is possible using a custom `module` to implement popular PostgreSql extensions for examples see https://docs.aws.amazon.com/AmazonRDS/latest/PostgreSQLReleaseNotes/postgresql-extensions.html.

 This allows consumers to maintain and develop their own custom functions and types without dumping everything in one dialect codebase when that is not released frequently.